augustofg/STM32F103C8T6-Examples/README.md

 $ arm-none-eabi-gdb *.elf -x pygdbcmd
 ```

-This will allow inspecting microcontroller's registers and bit fields much more convenient.
+This will make inspecting microcontroller's registers and bit fields much more convenient.